Trishna (2011 film): Plot

-In Mumbai, Trishna gets to accompany Jay to events relating to the film industry, in which he is interested in investing as a producer.
-She begins dance classes, and is strikingly good, but Jay refuses to allow her to pursue dancing as a career.
-He tries to convince her (and seems to succeed) that she does not want to be a dancer and that she is to stay at his side.
-At their home, he is domineering and treats her subserviently, making it clear that she is to handle all domestic chores.
-Their relationship has settled into an arrangement when Jay suddenly has to leave for England, where his father is in hospital after having a stroke.
-Shocked by the brush with mortality, Jay feels closer to Trishna, and confesses having slept with two other women in their social circles before she moved in with him.
-Feeling a level of trust with her patron/boyfriend, Trishna confesses to him about her pregnancy and abortion.
-He reacts by asking her why she didn't think he had a right to know and gets progressively angry about all the times she could have told him about it.
-With difficulties at their highest, Jay abandons Trishna and stops paying the lease on their apartment.
-Trishna, having heard nothing from Jay, moves in with some of her friends from dance class in their apartment.
-To her surprise Jay returns to meet her, though he pretends it was all a misunderstanding and that she should have told him that the lease was not being paid.
-Meanwhile, a dance coordinator informs her that to begin a career as a dancer, she'd have to spend 30,000 rupees on a special card and money the dance coordinator offers to loan her.
-Stuck between going into debt with a stranger and the Jay, the "lesser of two evils," she chooses to return to Jay.
-His father's incapacitated state means Jay has to return to the idyllic hotel in Rajasthan.
-He offers her a job at his hotel where he promises to maintain their relationship in secret.
+In Mumbai, Trishna accompanies Jay to events relating to the film industry, in which he is interested in investing as a producer.
+She begins dance classes, and is good, but Jay refuses to allow her to pursue dancing as a career.
+He manipulates Trishna into believing that she does not want to be a dancer and to stay at his side.
+At their home, he is domineering and treats her subserviently, making her handle all domestic chores.
+One day, Jay has to leave for England, where his father is in hospital after having a stroke.
+Shocked by the brush with mortality, Jay feels closer to Trishna and confesses to having slept with two other women before she moved in with him.
+Feeling a level of trust with Jay, Trishna tells him about her pregnancy and abortion.
+Jay gets progressively angry about her keeping that secret from him.
+He abandons Trishna and stops paying the lease on their apartment.
+Trishna eventually moves in with some friends from dance class.
+Jay later returns to meet her, pretending it was all a misunderstanding and blaming her for not telling him about the unpaid lease.
+Meanwhile, a dance coordinator informs Trishna that, to begin a career as a dancer, she would need 30,000 rupees on a special card.
+The coordinator offers to loan her.
+Stuck between going into debt with a stranger or Jay, she chooses to return to Jay.
+His father's state means he has to return to the hotel in Rajasthan.
+He offers her a job there and promises to maintain their relationship in secret.

 Jay treats her as a servant in public, which for him adds some titillating thrill to their sexual encounters.
-But Jay's boredom, frustration, and return to an extremely dominant position exacerbates the power dynamic that already plagued their interactions.
 Jay's desire for control becomes ever more overt.
-He begins to imagine himself as the raja of this hotel that was once a castle, taking up residence in the rooms the ruler had once occupied and forcing Trishna to serve him.
-He becomes increasingly abusive and sexually coercive, until Trishna becomes a mere object for his sexual and emotional exploitation.
-After months of this, Trishna, her spirit destroyed and her hopes for opportunity in tatters, takes a kitchen knife and, while Jay is sleeping, stabs him to death as he wakes and looks at her in surprise.
+He starts imagining himself as the raja of that hotel that was once a castle, taking up residence in the rooms the ruler had once occupied.
+After months of abuse, a distraught Trishna takes a kitchen knife while Jay is sleeping and stabs him to death.